SheetJS/js-crc32/README.md

 1834240887
 ```

-The included `crc32.njs` script can process files or stdin:
+The included `crc32.njs` script can process files or standard input:

 ```bash
 $ echo "this is a test" > t.txt